Investing term

 The annual rate used to translate future dollars back into today's dollars in a DCF.

 The discount rate is the annual percentage used to translate future money into today's value in a valuation.
-It reflects both the time value of money and the riskiness of the cash flows — riskier or more distant cash gets discounted harder.
-A higher discount rate lowers the value you'd assign today, which is why rising interest rates tend to pull asset valuations down.
+It reflects both the time value of money — a dollar now can be invested and grow — and the riskiness of the cash flows, so riskier or more distant cash gets discounted more heavily.

 For example